kevinle108/diyCarApps/README.md

 - Use “:nth child” CSS to style a series of elements
     - uses :first-child & :last-child selectors to hide certain elements of the hamburger menu in desktop view

+## Note:
+- Although this project meets all the requirements outlined in the Project Requirements document, the name of this repo is not ideal.
+Preferably it should be called '/diyCarApps' but GitHub hosting uses a repo name that is my username.
+- Contact form submission doesn't actually go anywhere due to no back-end component on this site.